johngallagher/clean_up_the_mess/README.md

 Interesting that this *always* happens.

 Let's leave this duplication for now.

 At least it's symmetrical so we can see which bits are the same and which are different.

+[^9]

+We can see lots of duplication in this file.

+Let's clean it up.

 ## 4. No dead code